GrabowMar/ThesisAppsSvelte/z_Research/uber_template/main_templateSM.md

-# Flask + Svelte Application Template Guide
+# Flask + react Application Template Guide

 ## Important Implementation Notes

 As an AI assistant, when using this template:
 1. Generate MEDIUM-SIZED applications only - not too simple, not too complex
-2. Keep ALL changes within app.py and App.svelte files only
+2. Keep ALL changes within app.py and App.jsx files only
 3. Do NOT modify the project structure
 4. Do NOT create additional files unless explicitly requested
 5. Include 4-7 core features per application